WELCOME TO RE-WILDING INDIANA!

 Well-meaning members of the public can actually cause stress, illness, or even death attempting to care for wildlife, and some animals carry disease or can cause injuries to humans.

-The best possible thing you can do for a wild animal in need is to connect with a licensed wildlife rehabilitator as quickly as possible.
-They will give the animal the best possible chance for long-term survival.
+The best possible thing you can do for a wild animal in need is to check the website above, and if needed connect with a licensed wildlife rehabilitator as quickly as possible.
+Experienced and caring rehabilitations, with the help of the wildlife hospital staff will give the animal the best possible chance for long-term survival.

-Most wildlife species do not tolerate being handled by humans well; some can even die from the stress of just being picked up!
+Most wildlife species do not tolerate being handled by humans; some can even die from the stress of just being picked up!

-• Please do not offer any food, water, formula, or medications to wildlife without first consulting us or another licensed rehabilitater.
+Please do not offer any food, water, formula, or medications to wildlife without first consulting us or another licensed rehabilitator.

 Some species can pose dangers to their rescuers.
 All adult animals and birds of prey should be handled very carefully.
 Injured adults can be carefully picked up with a shovel or bundled in a large towel and placed in a box or tub.
 When in doubt, call a wildlife rehabilitator for help!